To manage the complex financial sector, banks and financial institutions need talented mathematicians who are fluent in the language of finance.

 Year three: Sandwich year

-The School of Mathematics gives you an opportunity to spend a year in a university abroad to experience the practices and culture of a different country.
+Year Three you will spend a year at a university abroad to experience the practices and culture of a different country.
 We have partner institutions in a number of European countries, as well as in Australia, Canada, and the USA.

 Learning and assessment